connectedcars/react-native-slide-charts/README.md

 ## Usage

-`react-native-slide-charts` exports two types of charts, `SlideAreaChart` and `SlideBarChart` along with the type definitions for the charts, Props, and enums.
+`react-native-slide-charts` exports two types of charts, `SlideAreaChart` and `SlideBarChart` along with the type definitions for the Charts, Props, and Enums.

 ```jsx
 import {